Martinomagnifico/reveal.js-relativenumber/README.md

 ```

-## Setup
+### HTML

 Create an empty div with the class 'slide-number' at the desired location.
 That's it.
-In this example I put it in a menubar.

 ```html
 <div class="reveal">